scylladb/scylladb/docs/operating-scylla/security/encryption-at-rest.rst

 When is Data Encrypted?
 ========================

-As SSTables are immutable, tables are encrypted only once, as a result of memtable flush, compaction, or upgrade (with :doc:`Nodetool upgradesstables
+As SSTables are immutable, they are encrypted only once, as a result of memtable flush, compaction, or upgrade (with :doc:`Nodetool upgradesstables
 </operating-scylla/nodetool-commands/upgradesstables>`).
+Similarly, system
+artifacts are encrypted when they are written.
+Encryption configuration takes effect at the time of write, and is persisted in the given SSTable's metadata file (``Scylla.db``), or the given system artifact's (e.g. commit log's) metadata file, respectively.

-Once a table is encrypted, all resulting SSTables are encrypted using the most current key and algorithm.
-When you encrypt an existing table, the new SSTables are encrypted.
-The old SSTables which existed before the encryption are not updated.
-These tables are encrypted according to the same actions as described previously.
+SSTables of a table, on a particular node, are encrypted using the most recently configured algorithm and key that apply to that table and node.
+When you enable encryption for an existing table, only subsequently written SSTables are encrypted accordingly.
+Old SSTables that existed before (re)configuring encryption are not updated.
+Those SSTables remain encrypted (or not encrypted at all) according to the configuration that was in effect when they were written.

 When is Data Decrypted?
 ========================

-When ScyllaDB reads an encrypted SSTable from disk, it fetches the encryption key's ID from the SSTable and uses it to extract the key and decrypt the data.
+When ScyllaDB reads an encrypted SSTable from disk, it fetches the algorithm descriptor (identifying block cipher, key size, and mode of operation) from the SSTable's metadata file (``Scylla.db``).
+ScyllaDB extracts the key from the key provider (which is recorded in the same SSTable metadata file), and then decrypts the other SSTable components with the key.

-When ScyllaDB reads an encrypted system table, it fetches the system table encryption key location from the scylla.yaml file.
-It locates the key and uses it to extract the key and decrypt the data.
+When ScyllaDB reads an encrypted system artifact, such as a commit log, it fetches the algorithm descriptor and the key provider from the commit log segment's metadata file.
+ScyllaDB extracts the key from the key provider, and then decrypts the system artifact with the key.

 Encryption Key Types